 The extremely high quality near-surface currents modeled in the Gulf of Mexico should be of great help in increasing our knowledge of physical oceanography related to the Gulf's ecosystem and coastal resource management.
-Several of the organizations receiving the QuikSCAT wind data are involved in the areas of coastal resource management and public information service, such as the Earth Scan Laboratory at Louisiana State University and the Central Weather Bureau in Taiwan.
+Many organizations receiving the QuikSCAT wind data are involved in the areas of coastal resource management and public information service.
+Such users include 11 national weather service organizations, four commercial weather service organizations, and four national oceanographic and fisheries organizations.
 It is particularly beneficial that QuikSCAT data provide large-scale information over the water surface where the conventional observations are not available.